machingclee/machingclee.github.io/static/media/362-Terraform-Revisit.ad62f130.md

 ##### Project Structure

-Treat `main.tf` as an extrypoint of each module, our root project has the following structure
+Treat `main.tf` as an entrypoint of each module, our root project has the following structure

 <a href="/assets/img/2025-01-22-17-55-32.png">
   <img src="/assets/img/2025-01-22-17-55-32.png" width="300"/>